* Tech sector falls on worries about more regulation

 In the currency market, the dollar changed hands at 105.51 yen, not far from Monday's 16-1/2-month low of 104.56, as the Japanese currency was supported by the risk-averse mood.

-That was despite economic sentiment in the 19-countries sharing the euro slipping for the third month in a row in March, a slowdown in bank lending and a dip in German import prices.
+Economic sentiment in the 19-countries sharing the euro slipped for the third month in a row in March while bank lending slowed.

 The 10-year U.S. Treasuries yield dropped to 2.770 percent, its lowest level in seven weeks.
 The two-year yield stood at 2.270 percent.